willsmythe/ghes-kubevirt/README.md

+# Disclaimer

-> :warning: **WARNING: This is not a supported deployment option for GHES**, and may or may not work with the latest version of GHES, Kubernetes, or any of the required components.
+> **WARNING: This is not a supported deployment option for GHES**, and may or may not work with the latest version of GHES, Kubernetes, or any of the required components.

 # Deploying GitHub Enterprise Server on Kubernetes (experiment)